 When the weight fell off of me, I was eating diet gelatin for dessert and drinking an occasional nasty-tasting diet soda.

 Fatty meat was non-existent as well.
 The highest fat grade you could buy at the supermarket was Choice, available for a premium price.
 Most cuts were Standard grade and very low in saturated fat.
-When Atkins talked about eating a one-pound steak at a single sitting, he was referring to London Broil, Filet Mignon, Top Sirloin.
+When Atkins talked about eating a one-pound steak at a single sitting, he was referring to London Broil, Filet Mignon, and Top Sirloin.

 All relatively lean by today's standards.